ChrstphrHll/npc_gen/students/Tez Bialaer.md

 ---
 # Tez Bialaer
 ### Description
-- Aasimar Fighter from Magmus Centerhold
+- Aasimar Fighter from Beleriand
 - 8th year Protection student in Fiesn
 - shoulder length wavy brunette hair that's wild, Gray eyes, and Pale skin
 - Is Sharing and Modern, and has Austerity as their ideal
+- Speaks in a light, indirect, sustained manner

 ### Notes